aldefouw/redcap_calc_value_differences/README.md

 ### Step 5 - Install Gems

-**Imporant Note:** It is recommended to use RVM or equivalent to manage your Ruby version.
+**Important Note:** It is recommended to use RVM or equivalent to manage your Ruby version.
 Installation is outside of the scope of this guide.
 For information about RVM, please visit https://rvm.io/.

 To install the gems, first download bundler.